usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     :p char hIn [in]: Input string of properties being sent to the routine.
     :p char hOut [in]: Output string of properties to be calculated.
-    :p int iUnits [in]: The unit system to be used for the input and output properties (such as SI, English, etc.) See the details in the REFPROP subroutine for a complete description of the iUnits input value. **NOTE** A mass based value for iUnits does not imply that the input and output compositions are on a mass basis, this is specified with the iMass variable.
+    :p int iUnits [in]: The unit system to be used for the input and output properties (such as SI, English, etc.) See the details in the REFPROP subroutine for a complete description of the iUnits input value. **NOTE**: A mass based value for iUnits does not imply that the input and output compositions are on a mass basis, this is specified with the iMass variable.
     :p int iMass [in]: Specifies if the input composition is mole or mass based
     :p double a [in]: First input property as specified in the hIn variable.
     :p double b [in]: Second input property as specified in the hIn variable.